This post contains affiliate links.

-You can top these vanilla cinnamon buttermilk pancakes with good old butter and syrup.
+You can top these vanilla cinnamon pancakes with good old butter and syrup.
 Or the addition of some fresh berries would also be wonderful.
-If you want to make your own syrup, my buttermilk syrup or triple berry syrup would be some other delicious options.
+If you want to even make your own syrup, my buttermilk syrup or triple berry syrup would be some other delicious options.

 - 2 cups flour

 - 2 cups buttermilk (more if needed to thin the batter)